Tropical Storm Jebi (2013)

-Severe Tropical Storm Jebi (/ko/), known in the Philippines as Tropical Storm Jolina, was a tropical cyclone that caused loss of life and moderate damage across Vietnam and South China in late July 2013.
+Severe Tropical Storm Jebi, (Note: The name Jebi (Korean: 제비, [ˈt͡ɕe̞(ː)bi]) was contributed by South Korea and refers to the barn swallow (Hirundo rustica) in Korean.) known in the Philippines as Tropical Storm Jolina, was a tropical cyclone that caused loss of life and moderate damage across Vietnam and South China in late July 2013.
 At least six people were killed in Vietnam.
 The most extensive losses took place in Quảng Ninh Province where 320 homes and 200 hectares of crops were damaged.
-In China, losses were listed at CNY490 million (US$80.3 million).
+In China, losses were listed at CNY 490 million (US$80.3 million).

 Meteorological history

 On July 26, a low pressure area was observed 600 km east of General Santos and was embedded along the intertropical convergence zone that brought heavy rains to Mindanao.
 During the next three days, the low pressure area crossed the Philippines and arrived on the South China Sea on July 30, located west of Batangas.

 After favorable conditions, both PAGASA and JMA upgraded the system into a tropical depression and was named Jolina.
 On July 31, the JMA upgraded the system into a tropical storm and was given the international name Jebi.